 Open the Prosciutto and lay the slices slightly overlapping each other on a sheet of plastic wrap.

 Clean the mushrooms thoroughly & place in a food processor, pulse to chop finely.
 Add a clove of garlic and a dash of salt and pepper and a tablespoon of butter.
 Pulse again.
-Heat a dry frying pan (no oil or spray) over medium heat until quite hot, Immediately transfer the mushroom mixture (also known as duxelles)
+Heat a dry frying pan (no oil or spray) over medium heat until quite hot, Immediately transfer the mushroom mixture (also known as duxelles) to the hot frying pan and cook several minutes until the moisture cooks away.

 Spread the Duxelles out onto the Prosciutto slices and spread it evenly using the back of a spoon to create a fine layer.
 Place the seasoned beef onto the duxelles and roll the mushroom coated Prosciutto over the seasoned beef tightly, using the plastic wrap.
 Wrap the beef tightly into a barrel shape ensuring the beef is completely covered.
 Twist the ends of the plastic wrap and place it in a dish and place in the fridge for 30 minutes.